tomascordero/chargebee-php/python/README.md

 The python library for integrating with ChargeBee Recurring Billing and Subscription Management solution.

-This library is applicable for Chargebee API version 2.
-Old library for version 1 can be found in [chargebee-v1](https://github.com/chargebee/chargebee-python/tree/chargebee-v1) branch.
+This library is applicable for Chargebee API version 2. <b>Old library for version 1 can be found in [chargebee-v1](https://github.com/chargebee/chargebee-python/tree/chargebee-v1) branch</b>

 ## Installation